buildspace/buildspace-projects/Terra_And_Web3/en/Section_2/Lesson_4_Read_data_from_contract.md

 export default Leaderboard;
 ```

-If you save your document and refresh `localhost:3000/leaderboard`, you should see the scores logged in your console!
+If you save your document and refresh `localhost:3000/leaderboard`, you should see the scores logged in your console! **This might be empty if you haven't added any scores lol.** Use the Terrain console to add one!

 ![](https://hackmd.io/_uploads/rklnvI-Sq.png)